 On Windows 10, the Windows Backup (Backup and Restore) legacy tool has been around for a long time, and it’s been designed to create and restore full and differential backups of files or the entire system.

-Although the tool is no longer maintained, it’s still available on Windows 10, and many users continue to use it to backup files or create full backups in case rollback is necessary after an upgrade or hardware failure.
+Although the tool is no longer maintained, it’s still available on Windows 10, and many users continue to use it to backup files or create full backups in case a rollback is necessary after an upgrade or hardware failure.

-The only caveat is that if a problem occurs the Windows Backup tool, or you don’t want to use it anymore, there’s not an option to disable or reset its settings to defaults.
+The only caveat is that if a problem occurs with the Windows Backup tool or you don’t want to use it anymore, there’s no option to disable or reset its settings to defaults.
 However, if you want to reset or disable the feature, you can complete this task with a few commands.

 In this guide, you’ll learn the steps to reset the settings of the Windows Backup feature to its defaults on Windows 10.

-To reset the Windows Backup settings to its defaults, use these steps:
+To reset the Windows Backup settings to their defaults, use these steps:

 Open Start on Windows 10.